Transform Your Workplace

 Activities and Services

 - Disability Employment resource – Business to business sharing of employment best practices.
-View the short testimonial video above to see how we’ve helped to remove the fear and improve resulting in positive outcomes!
+View the short testimonial video below to see how we’ve helped to remove the fear and improve resulting in positive outcomes!

 - Maryland PROMISE – Maryland is one of six participating sites in this groundbreaking national study, providing services statewide.
 The PROMISE initiative is intended to improve the provision and coordination services for youth and their families.
 The services help youth recipients achieve better outcomes, including graduating from high school ready for college and a career, completing post-secondary education and job training, and obtaining competitive employment leading towards financial independence.
 The information gained from this study may help others better prepare to achieve their education and employment goals in the future.
 PROMISE is a joint initiative of the U.S. Department of Education, the U.S. Social Security Administration, the U.S. Department of Health and Human Services, and the U.S. Department of Labor.
 The ESBLN director assists to provide technical assistance to MD PROMISE staff.